Beyond Legacy Tools: Defining Modern AI Drug Discovery for 2025 and Beyond

 - Accelerated and more efficient R&D cycles

-"AI Drug Discovery" is About Building Software
+"AI Drug Discovery" is Also About Building Software

 A characteristic feature of leading AIDD platforms versus “superficial” AI-companies, is the demonstrable focus on building actual software, a simple but somehow overlooked observation by many analysts, journalists, and commentators in this area.